jonlpersson/ed-latimore/site/_posts/2022-06-03-gorilla-mode-review.md

 * GlyrcerPump (2000 mg vs 1250 mg)
 * Agmatine Sulfate (750 mg vs 500 mg)

 The new ingredients are interesting blend designed to dramatically increase muscle pump and energy levels compared to Gorilla mode.
-Those ingredients are as follows.&nbsp;
+Those ingredients are as follows.

 * **Nitrosigine®:** An inositol-stabilized arginine silicate that causes flow-mediated dilation to increase muscle pump.
 It has also been shown to be a much more effective vasodilator per serving than other common formulas at increasing NO levels.
-* **Sodium Nitrate:**&nbsp;When most people think of sodium nitrate, they think of its use to preserve foods, pharmaceuticals, and dietary supplements.
-However, nitrate supplementation, either in the form of nitrate salts (e.g., sodium nitrate) or food&nbsp;**increases plasma nitrite concentrations**, a marker for nitric oxide, which have been shown to enhance endurance capacity and performance. ([Source](https://journals.physiology.org/doi/full/10.1152/japplphysiol.00521.2011))
+* **Sodium Nitrate:** When most people think of sodium nitrate, they think of its use to preserve foods, pharmaceuticals, and dietary supplements.
+However, nitrate supplementation, either in the form of nitrate salts (e.g., sodium nitrate) or food **increases plasma nitrite concentrations**, a marker for nitric oxide, which have been shown to enhance endurance capacity and performance. ([Source](https://journals.physiology.org/doi/full/10.1152/japplphysiol.00521.2011))
 * **VasoDrive-AP®:** Also known as AmealPeptide®, VasoDrive-AP is used to improve arterial flexibility by increasing the production of endothelial nitric oxide synthase (eNOS).
 VasoDrive-AP is a naturally occurring blood-pressure support ingredient derived from milk protein through a proprietary enzymatic process. ([Source](https://www.michigansthumb.com/news/article/A-New-Approach-To-Hypertension-Treatment-7267461.php))

 For the extra $10, you get more of the ingredients in Gorilla Mode along with some extra benefits.
 One of those benefits can be of great assistance if you're dealing with hypertension.